ethereum/go-ethereum/docs/_dapp/tracing.md

 Transaction traces include the complete status of the EVM at every point during the transaction execution, which can be a very large amount of data.
 Often, users are only interested in a small subset of that data.
 Javascript trace filters are available to isolate the useful information.
+Detailed information about `debug_traceTransaction` and its component parts is available in the [reference documentation](/docs/rpc/ns-debug#debug_tracetransaction).

 ### A simple filter

 Filters are Javascript functions that select information from the trace to persist and discard based on some conditions.
-The following Javascript function returns only the sequence of Opciodes executed by the transaction as a comma-separated list.
+The following Javascript function returns only the sequence of opcodes executed by the transaction as a comma-separated list.
 The function could be written directly in the Javascript console, but it is cleaner to write it in a separate re-usable file and load it into the console.